AngeloJacobo/OpenLANE-Sky130-Physical-Design-Workshop/README.md

 ![image](https://user-images.githubusercontent.com/87559347/187056370-18949899-a158-4307-96d9-d5c06bbeed66.png)

  ### CMOS Fabrication Process (16-Mask CMOS Process)
- 1. Selecting a substrate = Layer where the IC is fabricated.
+ **1. Selecting a substrate** = Layer where the IC is fabricated.
 Most commonly used is P-type substrate
- 2. Creating active region for transistor = Separate the transistor regions using SiO2 as isolation
+ **2. Creating active region for transistor** = Separate the transistor regions using SiO2 as isolation
   - Mask 1 = Covers the photoresist layer that must not be etched away (protects the two transistor active regions)
   - Photoresist layer = Can be etched away via UV light
   - Si3N4 layer = Protection layer to prevent SiO2 layer to grow during oxidation (oxidation furnace)